 6/2009 -- Guys and Dolls

 This was fine, but lacked the "big Broadway" elements of some shows.
-Terry really enjoyed it, and we both enjoyed seeing the stars Lauren Graham and Oliver Platt in their roles, however I'm always a bit annoyed by the audience's response to them when they come on stage (too much adulation before they prove themselves!).
+Terry really enjoyed it, and we both enjoyed seeing the stars Lauren Graham and Oliver Platt in their roles, however I'm always a bit annoyed by the audience's response to them when tv/movie stars come on stage (too much adulation before they prove themselves!).

 9/2009 -- Burn the Floor